The benefits of life insurance for inheritance tax planning

 According to an Institute of Fiscal Studies forecast, by 2032–2033, around one-in-eight people (12 percent) in the UK will have IHT due on either their death or the death of their spouse or civil partner.

-While there are ways in which IHT can be mitigated on an ongoing basis, including through spending, gifting or investing in exempt assets, one of the key approaches being used by high-net-worth individuals is taking out whole-of-life insurance designed to provide the liquidity necessary to fund the anticipated liability.
+While there are ways in which IHT can be mitigated on an ongoing basis, including through spending, gifting or investing in IHT-efficient assets, one of the key approaches being used by high-net-worth individuals is taking out whole-of-life insurance designed to provide the liquidity necessary to fund the anticipated liability.

 “Life insurance can be a really important tool in preserving the value of an estate,” says William Sheard, director of Relationship Management at RBC Wealth Management in the British Isles.
 “To all intents and purposes, it could be viewed as an investment or alternative asset.
 Once a policy is in place and premiums are being paid, it will be there until the insured person dies, and the proceeds can cover the IHT bill.”